matteocng/react-flag-icon-css/README.md

 Runtime type checking: in development mode (process.env.NODE_ENV !== 'production'), if you attempt to use an unsupported prop or prop value, you will see "Failed prop type" errors in the browser console (tcomb package).

-Static type checking: if you use Flow, it should automatically pick up this package's definitions from the .js.flow files and check your code accordingly when you run <code>npm run flow</code>.
+Static type checking: if you use Flow, it should automatically pick up this package's definitions from the .js.flow files and check your code accordingly when you run <code>yarn run flow</code>.
 The latest Flow version or the version in package.json is recommended.

 ## Contributing

 Contributions are welcome.
-Please use a topic branch, follow the [AngularJS commit style guidelines](//github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines) and check that <code>yarn run prepublish</code> (recommended) or <code>npm run prepublish</code> (build, test, type checking, lint ...) returns zero errors before opening a PR.
+Please use a topic branch, follow the [AngularJS commit style guidelines](//github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines) and check that <code>yarn run prepublish</code> (recommended) or <code>yarn run prepublish</code> (build, test, type checking, lint ...) returns zero errors before opening a PR.
 Thanks!

 ## Source of the flags